-QNB's total credit portfolio (before deducting specific provisions for impairment of loans and advances to customers and deferred profits) (see "Business Description of the QNB Group-Competitive Strengths- Strong Qatari Government Support") as at 30 September 2017 and 31 December 2016 was QR590.4 billion (U.S.\$162.2 billion) and QR531.3 billion (U.S.\$146.0 billion), respectively, of which real estate and contracting amounted to 12.3 per cent., or QR72.6 billion (U.S.\$20.0 billion), and 12.5 per cent., or QR66.6 billion (U.S.\$18.3 billion), respectively.
-Residential property prices and commercial property prices in Qatar and most of the other markets in which the QNB Group operates generally declined from 2009, reflecting the slowdown in economic growth as well as uncertainty and lower availability of credit.
-Property prices in Qatar recovered strongly between 2010 and 2015 as the population continued to grow robustly.
-However, since 2016, prices in the property market have fallen.
-QCB's real estate index declined by 5.5 per cent. from June 2016 to June 2017.
-Rent inflation also slowed from 3.8 per cent. to a deflation of 4.0 per cent. from August 2016 to August 2017.
-The IMF Article IV report published in April 2017 stated that "The growth of real estate prices moderated in 2016, as a result of increased supply of new properties".

-Economic and other factors impacting Qatar's property market could lead to further contraction in the residential mortgage and commercial lending market and to decreases in residential and commercial property prices which would impact on QNB's profitability.
+QNB's total credit portfolio (before deducting specific provisions for impairment of loans and advances to customers and deferred profits) (see "Business Description of the ONB Group-Competitive Strengths-Strong Qatari Government Support") as at 30 June 2018 and 31 December 2017 was QR618.6 billion (U.S.\$169.9 billion) and QR596.1 billion (U.S.\$163.8 billion), respectively, of which real estate and contracting amounted to 11.7 per cent., or QR71.6 billion (U.S.\$19.7 billion), and 12.5 per cent., or QR74.3 billion (U.S.\$20.4 billion), respectively.
+Residential property prices and commercial property prices in Qatar and most of the other markets in which the QNB Group operates generally declined from 2009, reflecting the decrease in global economic growth and the reduction in the availability of credit.
+Property prices in Qatar recovered strongly between 2010 and 2015 as the population continued to increase.
+However, the property market has weakened since 2016.
+The QCB's real estate index declined by 13.5 per cent. between 31 December 2015 and 31 December 2017.
+Notwithstanding, the property market was broadly stable during the first three months of 2018, and there is a possibility that activity may increase in the future.
+Housing costs in the Consumer Price Index (the "CPI") decreased by 5.8 per cent. from December 2017 to December 2018 and by 4.3 per cent. from June 2017 to June 2018.
+The latest IMF Article IV report, published in May 2018, noted that developments in the real estate market continue to "warrant vigilance".
+Property prices are generally subject to fluctuation and volatility.
+Economic and other factors impacting Qatar's property market could lead to contraction in the residential mortgage and commercial lending market and to decreases in residential and commercial property prices which would impact on QNB's profitability.
 See "-A recurrence of rising inflation, or deflation, may adversely affect QNB's profitability".